 Browse through a comprehensive list of all USGS national and state news items.

-A minor earthquake, preliminary magnitude 3.9 according to the U.S. Geological Survey, occurred about 5 miles west of Evansville, Indiana at 8:08 am local time (Central Standard Time).
-The earthquake was felt in parts of southern Indiana and western Kentucky.
+A small earthquake, preliminary magnitude 2.5 according to the U.S. Geological Survey, occurred between the southern tip of Manhattan and Queens, near Newark, New Jersey, at 7:34 a.m.
+Eastern Standard Time on January 17.
+Shaking was felt in New York City.
 The USGS has received no reports of damage at this time.

 Metal concentrations were found to be elevated in riverbed sediments and fish tissue samples at sites downstream from significant natural mineral sources associated with hard-rock mining activities in the Clark Fork and Spokane River basins, according to scientists with the U.S. Geological Survey (USGS), Department of the Interior.